moetezlaifi/ecoscope_/README.md

 EcoScope is a **CPU-only, zero-hardware AI platform** designed to **predict environmental risks** while keeping its **carbon footprint extremely low**.

-Built during a hackathon by **RevolTech**, EcoScope demonstrates that **impactful AI does not require heavy infrastructure, GPUs, or IoT devices**.
+Built during the Green AI hackathon by **RevolTech**, EcoScope demonstrates that **impactful AI does not require heavy infrastructure, GPUs, or IoT devices**.

 ---